RajenLee/cakes-in-openstack/ci-deploy/docs/user-guide.rst

       jenkins.JenkinsException: Error in request.
 Possibly authentication failed [403]: Forbidden

     * Troubleshooting
+    The Request object, used to get plugins info, is lack of cookies, which lead to be rejected.

     * Solution
     when update jobs, assign config file: jenkins-jobs.ini